AgyLuczak/GIANDS-the-building-company/readme.md

     - Source of the background image

 [Youtube](https://www.youtube.com)
-    - Source of the time-sanp placeholder video
+    - Source of the time-snap placeholder video

-- The photograps on the website were taken by my husband Gniewomir Zaworski
+The photographs on the website were taken by my husband Gniewomir Zaworski

 </br>